AShot2552/MyProjects/README.md

-# MyProjectsa template for an online store of computer equipment and accessories
+Template for an online store of computer equipment and accessories.